-Join Robert Smallwood for an in-depth discussion in this video Cross-collaboration, part of Introduction to Information Governance.
+Join Robert Smallwood for an in-depth discussion in this video Cross-collaboration, part of Learning Information Governance.

 - [Voiceover] Information Governance Programs…require cross-functional collaboration…between key functional groups,…including Business Units, Legal, Records and Information…Management, Privacy and Security, and IT.…Now let's look at each one of those functional groups,…and delve in a little deeper.…Business Units are those operating units…in an organization focused on earning a profit.…They need quality information that they can trust,…to base their decisions upon.…Business Units are the front lines of data quality,…in IG efforts.…